beep-projects/SystaPi/README.md

 4. Change into the `SystaPi_files` subfolder of the extracted archive

-5. Open `firstrun.sh` with a text editor
+5. Open `firstrun.sh` with a text editor and configure everything in the marked section to your liking.

    Most probably you want to use something like [WPA PSK (Raw Key) Generator](https://www.wireshark.org/tools/wpa-psk.html) and add the generated credentials to the file.